 This income percentile calculator contains 2017 income brackets for the United States for all individual earners in the workforce.
 Enter an annual income and we’ll estimate where it fell in US income brackets.
 Data is from the March 2017 Current Population Survey, and income data is full-year 2016 (Jan to Dec).

-Also see our income bracket article.
+Want more?
+We have an income bracket article.
 By age, we have an individual income by age calculator.
-For households (with the full dataset) see the income by household calculator.
-On the net worth side, we have a net worth bracket calculator and a net worth percentile by age calculator.
+For households see the income by household calculator.
+For net worth, we have a net worth bracket calculator and a net worth percentile by age calculator.

 For investments such as angel investments, private equity funds, venture capital, hedge funds, the real estate crowdfunding platform RealtyShares, and others an investor has to be Accredited.

 One of the ways to achieve the designation is through income: either $300,000 annually as a household or $200,000 as an individual for the previous two years (with the promise it will continue).
 In America it is more common for Accredited Investors to meet the net worth criteria of $1,000,000 outside a primary home, although a fair number of households qualify on affluence alone.